Drift load: Calculating drift load

-Where the total number of new deleterious mutations per diploid zygote is $U_D$.
+Here $U_D$ represents the total number of new deleterious mutations per diploid zygote.

 This demonstrates that more fixed deleterious alleles in a population lead to greater reductions in fitness, unless counteracted by large effective populations or weakly deleterious effects overall.

 Decreasing drift load

 Factors that decrease drift load, or counteract its negative effects on population fitness, include polyploidy, gene flow and purifying selection.
 Drift load increases more rapidly in small populations, so factors that tend to maintain large populations such as high reproductive rates and low levels of biotic and abiotic stress will reduce the incidence of drift load.

 As a target of conservationists seeking to ensure endangered animals' long-term survival, drift load has been directly addressed in genetic restoration projects around the world.
 Some researchers caution that long-term benefits of genetic restoration and assisted gene flow may be doubtful, and these programs have risks that are not yet well-understood.
 Nonetheless, several projects have reported success in reducing drift load in wild populations.